JLeuze/Meteor-Slides/readme.txt

 *Please [post any questions or problems](http://wordpress.org/tags/meteor-slides?forum_id=10#postform "Post a question or problem in the forums") in the WordPress.org support forums.*

 == Frequently Asked Questions ==

+= Meteor Slides is awesome, what can I do to help? =

+You can help right on this page by rating the plugin or voting for its compatibility with the latest version of WordPress.
+Blog about Meteor Slides to get the word out, or [visit my blog](http://www.jleuze.com/ "JLeuze.com") to post feedback or just say hi.
+You could also [translate Meteor Slides](http://www.jleuze.com/plugins/meteor-slides/languages/ "Meteor Slides Languages") into another language or [make a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=mail%40jleuze%2ecom&item_name=Meteor%20Slides%20Donation&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8 "Donate").

 = I add a slide, save or publish it, and then it's missing or not found, what gives? =